ayarmkt/JS-calculator/README.md

 ## Overview

-This is a weather app with a minimalist design that shows the current weather around the world.<br>The weather data is fetched from [OpenWeatherMap](https://openweathermap.org/) API.
+A calculator made with Vanilla JavaScript.
+The calculator shows not only the result but also the process of calculation.
+It also supports +/- and % calculation.

 ## Tech Stack
 Tech Stack: HTML | CSS | JavaScript<br>